|"Weasel" by Dave Burden|

-Congratulations to Paul Stuart who wins our photo of the year 2017 with this lovely portrait of one of our red squirrels.
-Paul's image was selected out of the 12 photos of the month to be our overall winner and win a photographic voucher to be used on one of our photo days here!
+Congratulations to Dave Burden who wins our photo of the year 2018 with this lovely portrait of one of our weasels.
+Dave's image was selected out of the 12 photos of the month to be our overall winner and win a photographic voucher to be used on one of our photo days here!

 Dave's photograph was selected from the 12 by professional wildlife photographer Sean Weekly.
 Sean is a professional wildlife and wedding photographer, a close friend of the Centre and an all round great bloke!
 With wildlife in mind Sean is one of the guides for Nature Lens photography workshops.
 His photos truly are stunning and inspirational.

 "Thanks so much for asking me to be this years Judge for the British Wildlife Centre annual Photography competition.
 It is most certainly a privilege to have been asked.
 Before my wildlife photography took off into a professional career, I first started my photography with many many visits to the BWC enjoying the endless amounts of wildlife, friendly staff and photography opportunities.
 It became near on weekly visits for me and without a doubt taught me so much about our native wildlife.

 Not only did it teach me about these animals, but the Centre certainly helped shape my photography into what it is today.
 Practicing for hours in getting photos of the fast moving stoats, patiently waiting for the appearance of the rather timid water voles and honing my compositional skills whist photographing the red foxes.
 Life changes has resulted me moving to mid Wales, so unfortunately I have not visited for a while now but the BWC will always have a special place in my heart.

 Enough rambling from me, let’s get to the judging of the competition!
 Matt sent me the final 12 photos of the month, and I must admit they are all lovely photos, it always makes judging difficult when there are some great photos.
 However there can only be one winner.
 My choice for the photo of the year is the weasel!